Future Spartan already building MSU network through underwater robotics, science career exploration

 This past year (and upcoming summer), Thomson has worked for Michigan Sea Grant and gained experience that cross-connects her passion for underwater robotics with an interest in future science careers.
 Along the way she has found many opportunities for fun and to add engaging learning, leadership, and career experiences to her resume.

 Dr. Kim Scribner and Doug Larson lead a lake sturgeon research team from in collaboration with the Michigan Department of Natural Resources.
-They are embarking on a new citizen science project to track movement of spawning sturgeon along with other fish species in the Black River (Cheboygan River Watershed).
+Supported by the Great Lakes Fishery Trust, they are embarking on a new citizen science project to track movement of spawning sturgeon along with other fish species in the Black River (Cheboygan River Watershed).
 Thomson is contributing to the project.